jsquyres/froozle-mpi/README.md

 You must have a C, C++, and Fortran compiler available to compile Froozle.

+If you are compiling from a git clone (i.e., if you need to run `autogen.sh`, you will need the GNU Autotools installed:

+* Autoconf
+* Automake
+* Libtool

 # Limitations

 The `configure` script does not properly check if your Fortran